HikkaLabs/GitCommitTemplate/README.md

 ### Verifying the Configuration

-Run following command to verify that the `commit.template` configuration has been set correctly
+Run following command to verify that the `commit.template` configuration has been set correctly.

 ```
 git config --local --get-all commit.template